hiddenswitch/Spellsource/www/src/pages-markdown/contribute.md

    - Suggested improvements.
 This means identifying a concrete problem with a card (e.g., it's unbalanced) with a concrete fix (e.g., try reducing its cost).
 This is a form of brainstorming.
 An author's position is seen in a good light if the author was responsive to suggested improvements or tried their own.
  - **Positive interactions with the community**: If the change is otherwise brought on by a commitment to improve the community's experience, it will be viewed favorably.
 There is a tension between an enthusiastic player, who may have been authoring custom cards and making contributions for a long time, and the player who *isn't playing yet*, like anonymous Internet users.
 Generally, the maintainers want to support users who are not yet playing, because they cannot voice their concerns and they help keep the game alive.
 For example, while flavor text is *always subject to change*, having original flavor for the time being is preferred to something unoriginal, because it's important that new players feel like they are playing something fresh and new.
 Or, for example, treating others with respect is always viewed *favorably*, because being disrespectful to new players or contributors will discourage their first match or contribution.
  - **Issues that improve the accessibility of the game or promote it positively**: Violating a contribution guideline in a way that encourages others to play or meets a specific, clear demand from players, especially new players, will generally be accepted.

+### 5. Adding Wiki Pages

+Our Wiki pages are built using Markdown files.
+Go to our [lore folder](https://github.com/hiddenswitch/Spellsource/tree/master/www/src/lore) on Github; to make changes, make sure you're signed in.
+Before writing anything, check and follow the already-existing Markdown files for formatting.

+If you want to create a new Wiki page, click `Add File` on the upper right corner of the viewer.
+You can either choose to create a new file on the site or upload a Markdown file.

+If you want to edit an existing Wiki page, navigate to that page on the Github repo and click on the pen symbol on the upper right side of the viewer to make changes.